 R.E. is taught both as a separate subject and linked to other areas of the curriculum.
 The R.E.
 Curriculum seeks to provide pupils with opportunities for learning about and from religions.
+Although Christianity forms the basis of the curriculum it also includes from religions.
 Although Christianity forms the basis of the curriculum it also includes teaching about the major faiths of the world, so that we may help our children become aware not only of themselves and their own culture, but to recognise and treat with respect the distinctive features and beliefs of other groups and communities, for example places of worship, festivals and customs.